 Lamb pasanda is one of my favourite curries though I don’t make it very often.
 I don’t know why – I just don’t.
-I think I may have to change that as this lamb pasanda curry went down a treat at a recent curry party.
+I think I may have to change that as this lamb pasanda curry went down a treat at a recent curry evening I was hosting.

 The nice thing about lamb pasanda is that you can make it early in the day and then just place it in the oven to slowly finish cooking for about an hour before serving.
 The lamb becomes melt in the mouth tender and the sauce takes on all the amazing flavours of the vegetables, meat and spices.